ksu-cis400-fall2025/lectureNotes-Fall2025/week07-oct06-10/monOct06-notes.md

 - # Building the Menu Control

   **Considerations:**
 	- What layout should you use?
+Grid, StackPanel, or DockPanel?
 	- What controls are needed?
 	- How will this affect spacing of other components?
 - ---